nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ```
 The last parameter, `isOptional`, is a boolean flag that indicates whether the flag is optional or not.
 If the flag is not found in the user input, this method will throw a `ParseException` if the flag is not optional, but will return a `null` object if the flag is optional.
 It is overloaded to has a default value of `true` when omitted.

 The `parseField` method is reused extensively in multiple parser classes to parse all the flags.
 The following is an example of how it can be used:
 ```
 // Parse the name flag, which is compulsory
 Name name = TypeParsingUtil.parseField("name", args, Name::of, false);

 // Parse the phone flag, which is optional
 Phone phone = TypeParsingUtil.parseField("phone", args, Phone::of);
 ```
 #### 3. Parsing of the EditPersonCommand
 The `EditPersonCommandParser` class will parse the user input into an `EditPersonCommand` object.

 This is achieved by combining the results of parsing flags in the previous stage and construct a `Person` object that contains the updated fields.

 Each of the `ListEntryField` has a global and static singleton default instance.
 For example, the default `Phone` is a `Phone` object with message "To be added."Please also note that it is not possible to create a `Phone` object with such message via public constructor and factory method.

-And each of the `ListEntry` also has a global and static singleton default instance whose fields are all the default `ListEntryField` objects.
+Each of the `ListEntry` also has a global and static singleton default instance whose fields are all the default `ListEntryField` objects.
 We can obtain a clone of the default `ListEntry` object via a static method in the class method.

-So the `EditPersonCommandParser` class will first obtain a clone of the default `Person` object via the `getDefault` method, and then update the fields of the `Person` object with the results of parsing flags in the previous stage when the corresponding flags are found in the user input.
+The `EditPersonCommandParser` class will first obtain a clone of the default `Person` object via the `getDefault` method, and then update the fields of the `Person` object with the results of parsing flags in the previous stage when the corresponding flags are found in the user input.

 The following is an example of how it can be used:
 ```
 Person person = Person.getDefaultPerson();